 Arkel Bug Pannier Backpack

-When it comes to the daily commute to work or school, there is no better option to haul and organize all your gear than the Arkel Bug Pannier Backpack, our Top Pick Award Winner for Commuting.
-The Bug Pack has one of the largest single-bag storage volumes in our entire lineup, and also has several internal and external pockets and sleeves for easy organization and access to your gear.
-It has a heavy-duty aluminum mounting system that is easy to use from the get-go, and has comfortable backpack straps that can be quickly stowed away when not in use.
+When it comes to the daily commute to work or school, there is no better option to haul and organize all your gear than the Arkel Bug Pannier Backpack.
+The Bug Pack has one of the largest single-bag storage volumes in our entire lineup and has several internal and external pockets and sleeves for easy organization and access to your gear.
+It has a heavy-duty aluminum mounting system that is easy to use from the get-go and has comfortable backpack straps that can be quickly stowed away when not in use.

 Read review: Arkel Bug Pannier Backpack

-The unique category of backpack-style or convertible panniers is becoming increasingly attractive to folks who spend just as much time carrying their gear off the bike as they do on the bike.
-Urban commuters and backwoods adventurers alike will love the impressive rack to back transition ability of the Ortlieb Vario, our Top Pick for Backpack Pannier.
-Beyond its impressive versatility, this bike pannier offers supreme protection from the elements and plenty of storage to carry everything you need for full-day adventures.
+The unique category of backpack-style or convertible panniers is becoming more attractive to folks who spend just as much time carrying their gear off the bike as they do on the bike.
+Urban commuters and backwoods adventurers alike will love the impressive rack-to-back transition ability of the Ortlieb Vario, which earns recognition as our favorite backpack pannier.
+Beyond its impressive versatility, this model offers supreme protection from the elements and plenty of storage to carry everything you need for full-day adventures.